 Occupy Wall Street has done more to bring awareness to inequality than a whole bunch of Op-Eds and blogs.

 Please visit Anthropology, Moral Optimism, and Capitalism: A Four-Field Manifesto.
 That’s the post developing on the themes and comments initially discussed here.

-Several more links worth checking out:
+Several more links from October 2011: